Green Valley Ranch: Opening and early years

 The resort also included the Whiskey Sky nightclub, which occupied interior space and an outdoor pool area.
 It was operated by Midnight Oil Company, marking its fifth location nationwide.
 The outdoor portion was known as Whiskey Beach, and it included a spa, a restaurant, tennis and bocce ball courts, and a three-acre vineyard.
 Wine is not produced from the vineyard, which was added only for atmosphere.
 The casino's Drop Bar was designed by Michael Czysz, and was operated by Rande Gerber, who also owned Whiskey Sky.

 In January 2003, Green Valley Ranch became the first locals casino in the Las Vegas Valley to receive an AAA Four Diamond Award.
 An expansion began at the end of the year.
 It included 296 hotel rooms, built on the property's north side, in between a parking garage and the pool area.
 The project brought the room count to 497, and also added more meeting space.
 The spa was also enlarged, and three high-end suites were added in an effort to attract high rollers from the Las Vegas Strip.
 The expansion cost $115 million, and began opening in January 2005.
 A poker room was added later that year.
 The expansion also included several new restaurants, such as Hank's Fine Steaks & Martinis, a steakhouse named after Hank Greenspun.
+Phase three of the expansion project opened in October 2006, adding additional restaurants and a new parking garage.
 The resort's pool area is popular among local residents and has hosted pool parties going back to 2005.